Cao Yu

-Cao Yu (曹禺 (Tsʻao Yü), September 24, 1910 – December 13, 1996) was a Chinese playwright, often regarded as one of China's most important of the 20th century.
+Cao Yu (曹禺 (Tsʻao Yü), September 24, 1910 – December 13, 1996) was a Chinese playwright, often regarded as one of China's most important playwrights of the 20th century.
 His best-known works are Thunderstorm (1933), Sunrise (1936) and Peking Man (1940).
 It is largely through the efforts of Cao Yu that the modern Chinese "spoken theatre" took root in 20th century Chinese literature.

-Cao Yu was the president of China's Premier Modern Drama Theatre, the chairman of the China Theatre Association (1968-1998) and established the Beijing People's Art Theatre in 1952.
+Cao Yu was the president of China's Premier Modern Drama Theatre, the chairman of the China Theatre Association (1968–1998) and established the Beijing People's Art Theatre in 1952.
 Cao Yu is regarded as the paramount playwright of modern Chinese drama, "enthroned as China's Shakespeare" according to The Columbia Anthology of Modern Chinese Drama.

 Name

 Cao Yu, the name most associated with this playwright, was a pen name; his birth name was Wan Jiabao (万家宝 (萬家寶)).

 The pseudonym 曹禺 was originated from his surname 萬.
 Cao dismantled the character into its graphical components 艹 (grass radical) and 禺 (region, district).
 Since the radical 艹 could not be used as a surname, he chose the near-homophonic character 曹 as the substitution and combined the two character to form 曹禺.